beosro/Homekit-Device-Stack/README.md

 ## Version History
   - **1.1.0**
-    Ability to manipulate devices via MQTT
+    Added ability to manipulate devices via MQTT
     Improved error handling
     Fixed showing loopback address in console.
     Switched to using axios for the HTTP route type
+    Switched to internal NodeJS crypto library
   - **1.0.1**
     Fixed typo in read me
   - **1.0.0**